tahira-ldmz/cloudhubpk-remote-repo/README.md

 Cloudhubpk Devops Internship
 Day6 - Git remote repository
+This repository is created as part of cloudhubpk devops Internship tasks.